Skip to content

 Claude Chat

-Claude Chat is the conversation interface — but with skills enabled and tools connected, it becomes a genuine work tool.
-You can build spreadsheets, manage tasks in Asana, create slide decks, render interactive artifacts, and use extended thinking for complex analysis.
+Claude Chat is the conversation interface.
+With skills enabled and tools connected, you can build spreadsheets, manage tasks in Asana, pull data from Notion, create slide decks, render interactive artifacts, and use extended thinking for complex analysis.
 Projects give you persistent context for recurring work.

 Core capabilities: